 Know the Homes Transporters, Installers and Finishing Carpenters

 Ask for a list of current buyers, call them and ask questions about how the home was installed, set up, and connected.
 You should check the BBB and look online for complaints.
-Many times the complaints will be filed with the contracting company and not the dealership so make sure to check the contractors name as well as the dealership.
+Many times the complaints will be filed with the contracting company and not the dealership.
+So, make sure to check the contractor’s name as well as the dealership.
 If you find several complaints regarding past installations you must speak up.
 The dealer can’t force you to use a contractor.
 There’s some red tape that may be encountered with this though.
-Some manufactures insist that you use their people or your warranty is voided.
+Some manufacturers insist that you use their people or your warranty is voided.
 See?
 It’s a messy situation and requires a lot of research and due diligence.

 Know the Warranty

 Some warranties have too much red tape and too many things that can void them.
-Some warranties only cover non-cosmetic issues but then go on to state that doors and windows are cosmetic.
-Some won’t cover any issues that arise from improper set up and installation but it was the dealer that had chosen or recommended the contractor that installed the home.
-It’s mind boggling!
+Also, some warranties only cover non-cosmetic issues but then go on to state that doors and windows are cosmetic.
+Some won’t cover any issues that arise from improper setup and installation but it was the dealer that had chosen or recommended the contractor that installed the home.
+It’s mind-boggling!
 Know your warranty and get the dealer to give you the best warranty possible.